 How—in a practical sense—do we create the audit programs?
 Most auditors tailor the prior year audit programs.
 That works—as long as we revise them to address the current year risks.
 Audit programs are not—at least, they should not be—static documents.
 Even so, the current year audit program can be the same as last year—as long as the risks are the same.

 How do we know if we have adequate audit program steps?
 Look at your risks of material misstatement (RMM)—which, hopefully, are assessed at the assertion level (e.g., completeness).
+An auditor assesses the risk of material misstatement because it informs the audit plan—or the steps to be performed.
 Audit steps should address all high and moderate RMMs.

 How else can we integrate our documentation?
 Put the relevant assertions next to each audit step—this makes the connections between the RMMs (at the assertion level) and the audit steps clear.